Associations with Disease Syndromes

 Harms of Screening

 If asymptomatic infections do not cause sequelae, Mycoplasma Home testing and treatment will result in wasted usage.
 On an individual level, antibiotics might disrupt balance and lead to other health conditions.
 Adverse effects associated with antibiotics are occasionally serious.
-However, more widespread antibiotic use speeds the growth and spread of resistance at a population level.
+However, more widespread antibiotic use speeds up the growth and spread of resistance at a population level.
 Multidrug-resistant M. genitalium infections are often refractory to STD treatment.
 Anecdotal reports suggest that infections can lead to anxiety and stress that would not occur in the absence of testing.

 Ref: 21